Salt marsh harvest mouse: Distribution and habitat

+Diet

+The mice depend heavily on vegetation cover, particularly pickleweed and tules (Schoenoplectus spp.).
+Pickleweed (Salicornia pacifica) is their primary and preferred habitat, as well their main food source, but R. raviventris is found in a variety of marsh habitats, including diked and tidal wetlands.
+In a 2019 study on the food preferences of the salt-marsh harvest mouse, it was concluded that the species has a much more flexible diet than assumed years prior.
+They prefer pickleweed only at specific seasonal times, showcased a strong liking for different plants that aren't native to the area, and typical foods enjoyed by waterfowl.

 Conservation

-The salt-marsh harvest mouse has lost much of its habitat to extensive development of bayside marshland, pollution, boat activity, and commercial salt harvesting.
+The salt-marsh harvest mouse has lost much of its habitat to extensive development and clearing of bayside marshland, pollution, boat activity, and commercial salt harvesting.
 It has been on the endangered lists since the 1970s, and has protected habitat within numerous Bay Area wildlife refuges.
 Individual political jurisdictions have conducted research and established habitat protection strategies to protect the salt marsh harvest mouse.
 For example, the city of San Rafael, California, has established a shoreline setback standard to prevent any land development within 50 feet of the shoreline; this measure has been applied to several specific land developments along the San Francisco Bay shoreline.
 Researchers, such as Katherine Smith of California Department of Fish and Wildlife, are at the forefront of research helping to identify how threats like climate change impact the species, while increasing the understanding of its biology, ecology, and behavior.
+NatureServe considers the species Critically Imperiled.

 Reference in 2009 economic stimulus debate

 The preservation of the salt-marsh harvest mouse habitat was a subject of discussion in 2009 economic stimulus package.
 The mouse was mentioned numerous times in Congress by Republicans such as Rep. Mike Pence and Rep. Dan Lungren to highlight the wasteful spending of the bill.
 It was claimed that $30M of the 2009 economic stimulus would be spent on habitat restoration to protect the mouse.
 The rumor was apparently started by Michael Steel, press secretary for John Boehner.
 This was disputed in a San Francisco Chronicle article by Democratic Rep. Jackie Speier.